Bhagavad Gita Chapter 18 Verse 24 Meaning

 Available in 28 languages

-This verse from Chapter 18 of the Bhagavad Gita highlights a practical insight: But that action which is done by one longing for the fulfillment of desires or gain with egotism or with much effort is declared to be Rajasic (passionate).
+This verse carries the weight of lived truth.
+But that action which is done by one longing for the fulfillment of desires or gain with egotism or with much effort is declared to be Rajasic (passionate).
+In the context of the synthesis of all teachings and the invitation to complete surrender to the Divine, these words illuminate the principle of duty and grace from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team